IPCODE77/Movies-Hub.in/README.md

   v>Adventure
   vi>Horror
   vii>Romance  ... etc

-  User can able to see the movies all the movie details on which movie the user touch it shows i>Poster of the movie ii>Tittle of the movie iii>Total Time iv>Imdb ratings v>Description vi>All characters with picture
+ * User can able to see the movies all the movie details on which movie the user touch it shows

+  i>Poster of the movie
+  ii>Tittle of the movie
+  iii>Total Time
+  iv>Imdb ratings
+  v>Description
+  vi>All characters with picture

-  You can able to Any movie and seee the movie details.
+*  You can able to  Any search movie and seee the movie details.

  # DESKTOP VIEW